charlesmcchan/corddeploy/README.md

 The network-cfg.json with all the features mentioned above plus SegmentRouting/vRouter integration

 * vRouter
-    - of:2/9 connects to Internet router
+    - of:2/9 connects to local Quagga
-    - of:2/11 connects to local Quagga
+    - of:2/11 connects to Internet router

 ## cord.cell

 The cell configuration used for CORD deployment

+## topology.svg

+Network topology